Kinovea/kinovea-docs/source/capture/userinterface.rst

 Capture screen user interface
 =============================

-- general description of the interface: name each area and describe what each button does.

-The capture screen is divided in several areas with information and controls.
+The capture screen is divided in the following areas:

 .. image:: /images/capture/ui.png